Skip to content

 • Use the node:20 as the base for our image

-• Include the index.js inside the image, so we don't need to manually copy it into the container
+• Include the index.js file inside the image, so we don't need to manually copy it into the container

 • When we run a container from the image, use Node to execute the index.js file.